-All the parts of step 1 of the above procedure may also be appropriate in similar situations where you do not want CICS to perform pending backouts.
+All the parts of step 1 of the previous procedure can also be appropriate in similar situations where you do not want CICS to perform pending backouts.
 An example of this might be before you convert an RLS SMS-managed data set to non-SMS when it has retained locks, because the locks will be lost.